JoseRoca/WinFBX/docs/Databases/ADO Classes/CADOCommand Class.md

 #### Remarks

-Use the **umericScale** property to determine how many digits to the right of the decimal point will be used to represent values for a numeric **Parameter** object.
+Use the **NumericScale** property to determine how many digits to the right of the decimal point will be used to represent values for a numeric **Parameter** object.

 For **Parameter** objects, the **NumericScale** property is read/write.